yiming-kang/DBD_PercentIdentity_Calculation/README.md

 This module queries the amino acid sequences of the transcription factors (TFs) of interest, searches for the corresponding DNA binding domains (DBDs), aligns each DBD to another, and calculates the percent identity between the algined DBD pair.

-### INSTALLATION INSTRUCTIONS
+### REQUIRED PACKAGES

 1. Download and install bedtools as instructed, http://bedtools.readthedocs.io/en/latest/content/installation.html.

 2. Downaload and install Clustal Omega as instructed, http://www.clustal.org/omega/.

+### CONFIGURE CIS-BP DATABASE [OPTIONAL]

-3. Optional: download and install CISBP database.
-If you have the amino acid sequences of the TFs from an alternative resources, skip this step.
+Download and configure CIS-BP database.
+If you have the amino acid sequences of the TFs from an alternative resource, skip this step.

 	```
 	wget http://cisbp.ccbr.utoronto.ca/data/1.02/DataFiles/SQLDumps/SQLArchive_cisbp_1.02.zip